eminemahjoub/env-checker/README.md

 ### Features

-- Scan project files for environment variables (`process.env.*`).
+- Scan project files for environment variables (`process.env.*` and `process.env['VAR']`).
-- Compare with `.env` to find missing and unused variables.
+- Compare with `.env` to find missing, present, and unused variables.
+- Output results in a friendly console view or machine-readable JSON.
 - Interactive prompts to fill in missing values.
 - Generate a new `.env` if it doesn’t exist.
 - Sync `.env` with `.env.example`.
+- Configure defaults via `checkmyenv.config.*` or `package.json`.
 - Install globally and use as a CLI.

 ### Installation